For Immediate Release

 U.S. slips out of the world’s top 10; Canada improves, becomes “free” economy; Mexico declines slightly

 WASHINGTON, JAN.
 14, 2014—The United States continues to slide in the rankings of the annual Index of Economic Freedom, declining by half a point in the newly released 2014 edition, and falling out of the world’s top 10 freest economies.

-North America has the highest degree of economic freedom of the six regions graded in the Index, published annually by The Wall Street Journal and The Heritage Foundation.
+North America has the highest degree of economic freedom of the six regions graded in the Index, published annually The Heritage Foundation.
 Yet only one of its three countries—Canada—improved last year.
 Mexico declined slightly, with notable improvements in trade freedom offset by lower scores in the areas of regulatory efficiency and government size.

 Launched in 1995, the Index evaluates countries in four broad areas of economic freedom: rule of law; regulatory efficiency; limited government; and open markets.
 Based on an aggregate score, each of 178 countries graded in the 2014 Index is classified as “free” (i.e. combined scores of 80 or higher); “mostly free” (70-79.9); “moderately free” (60-69.9); “mostly unfree” (50-59.9); or “repressed” (under 50).

 Under the Index’s grading system, Canada (ranked 6th globally) is one of only six economies worldwide ranked as “free.”
 The United States (12th globally) is “mostly free,” while Mexico (55th globally) is “moderately free.”